I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Bosphorus Brewing Company

-Bosphorus Brewing Company is the other craft brewery in Istanbul.
-As with The Populist, it’s also a bit of a journey to get to, but if you’re taking the time to research beer options here, then you’re probably ok with a bit of a trek for a pint.
-Gayrettepe is the closest metro station, though the walk does involve a hill & passes underneath a highway.
+Bosphorus Brewing Company is another popular craft brewery in Istanbul.
+As with The Populist, it’s also a bit of a journey to get to, but if you’re taking the time to research beer options here, then you’re probably okay with a bit of a trek for a pint.
+Gayrettepe is the closest metro station, though the walk does involve a hill and passes underneath a highway.

 Once you make it, you’ll be rewarded with 8 taps of their house-brewed beers.
 Bosphorus feels very much like an English pub.
 Their beer styles have more of a British influence than American (think real ales), though the bar food menu had a mix of both American & British bar food.